wirayuda299/dotfiles/.config/nvim/README.md

 ### My Neovim config

-this is my Neovim config
+This is my personal Neovim config based on [Kickstart](https://github.com/glepnir/kickstart.nvim) and [ThePrimeagen](https://github.com/ThePrimeagen/init.lua) but with some modifications.